m-saikia/Development-of-Novel-Quantum-Algorithms/README.md

 The notebook `Classically_verifiable_quantum_advantage.ipynb` is executable.
 Please execute all the cells of the notebook in order with the Classiq Qmod environment installed in your kernel.

 #### Acknowledgements:
-We thank the <a href = "https://womanium.org/Quantum/AI"> Womanium </a> team for organizing this amazing program and providing us the opportunity to work on this project.
+We thank the <a href = "https://womanium.org/Quantum/AI"> Womanium </a> team for organizing this amazing program and providing us with the opportunity to work on this project.

 ### Project Presentation Deck: